fullstacksk/react-expensify-app/readme.md

     clip < ~/.ssh/id_rsa.pub : copy public key to clipboard and paste it on github ssh -T git@github.com : to check connection with github

+    #heroku command
+    heroku create fullstacksk-expensify-app : creats app url on heroku and also creates heroku remote
+    git push heroku master : deploy the apps to that created url